ccao-data/model-res-avm/analyses/README.md

 The analyses folder provides one-off assessments whenever new features are created.
-The purpose of it is to identify if adding them to the model adds useful information, as well as potentially providing
+The purpose of it is to identify if adding them to the model adds useful information, providing

 The produced reports aim to provide the following information.